kiki-etc/Obsidian-Vault/Data Structures and Algorithms/Java Collections Framework.md

 # Map(s)

 # Iterator
-<br>The `Iterator` interface in Java provides a way to iterate over a collection of elements.
+The `Iterator` interface in Java provides a way to iterate over a collection of elements.
 It allows sequential access to the elements of a collection, one at a time.
 Iterator provides methods to check if there are more elements available, retrieve the next element, and remove elements during iteration.
 <br>**Key Characteristics**:
 1. **Traversal**: Allows traversal of a collection of elements.
 2. **Forward-Only**: Iterators are generally forward-only, meaning they cannot move backward.